Nexmo/nexmo-developer/_tutorials/client-sdk-ios-add-sdk-to-your-app.md

     #import <NexmoClient/NexmoClient.h>;
     ```

-## Add Permissions
+## Add permissions

-To use the in app voice features, you should add audio permissions:
+To use the in-app voice features, you need to add audio permissions:

 1. In your `Info.plist` add a new row with 'Privacy - Microphone Usage Description' and a description for using the microphone.
-For example `Audio Calls`.
+For example, `Audio Calls`.

 2. In your code add a request for Audio Permissions: